AnthonyRonca/CodePath_Lab01/README.md

 - [x] User will see the card they just created on the main screen when they press the 'Save Button'
 - [x] Push your progress to GitHub!

-## Optional - COMING SOON
+## Optional
-- [ ] User can edit a card
+- [x] User can edit a card
-- [ ] An error message is shown if the user doesn't enter both a Question and an Answer
+- [x] An error message is shown if the user doesn't enter both a Question and an Answer
-- [ ] A notification is shown if the card was created successfully
+- [x] A notification is shown if the card was created successfully
-- [ ] User can also enter multiple choice answers when creating a card
+- [x] User can also enter multiple choice answers when creating a card
-- [ ] App is further styled and customized!
+- [x] App is further styled and customized!

 # CodePath_Lab01
 CodePath Lab 1    -    Due 10/20    -    Anthony Ronca / Tacode Tuesday member